-The 2026 NAEP Reading Framework recommends sampling from the large domain of texts that 4th, 8th, and 12th graders are likely to encounter in school and nonschool settings.
-Sampling recommendations are described in more detail in Chapter 3-S. This portfolio of texts ranges from classic to contemporary forms that characterize reading within and across varied disciplinary contexts.
+The 2026 NAEP Reading Framework recommends sampling from the large domain of texts that fourth, eighth, and twelfth graders are likely to encounter in school and nonschool settings.
+Sampling recommendations are described in more detail in Chapter 3.
+This portfolio of texts ranges from classic to contemporary forms that characterize reading within and across varied disciplinary contexts.
 These texts will reflect multiple and diverse criteria: cultural diversity, disciplinary representation, and developmental appropriateness with regard to complexity, topic, and modality.